wintercms/meta/release-notes/build-447.md

 - Fix the input trigger API where a `form` element doesn't exist
 - Fixed returning false from `model.beforeValidate` not halting the validation process.
 - Fixed FormWidgets not picking up the correct `previewMode` setting from their parent Form on AJAX requests that do not call the parent Form's `render()` method.
+- Reduced reliance on the CMS module from the Backend module to improve stability of instances that just use the Backend and System modules (i.e. web applications)

 ## Security Improvements
 -